 The HyperX Cloud Stinger is just about as simple as it gets.
-This wired gaming headset connects to your device of choice via the 3.5mm headphone jack, and it comes with a cable extension that splits the mic and headphone output, so it basically works everywhere.
+This wired gaming headset connects to your device of choice via the 3.5mm headphone jack, and it comes with a cable extension that splits the mic and headphone output.
+It basically works everywhere, and getting it set up on your platform of choice is easy, whether you’re a dyed-in-the-wool PC gamer or a couch-bound console gamer.
+There’s nothing like battery capacity or software to worry about.
 The Cloud Stinger line of gaming headsets has a lot of products in it, this one looks pretty much exactly like the others.

 This is primarily a plastic headset, with a leatherette-covered headband cushion and ear pads.
 The headphone hinges can tilt a little and also rotate to lay flat, which means the Cloud Stinger can account for a pretty wide variety of head shapes and sizes.
 It’s comfortable, and at 276g it’s also pretty lightweight.
 The headband is tight enough to generate decent clamping force and establish a good seal, but not so tight as to cause discomfort.

-How do you control the HyperX Cloud Stinger Core?
+How do you control the HyperX Cloud Stinger?